Lebanese Chickpea Falafel Recipe - Healthy Non Fried Recipe

 - Parsley leaves , small bunch, chopped (you can also use coriander)

 - Oil , for pan frying

-How to make Lebanese Chickpea Falafel Recipe
+How to make Lebanese Chickpea Falafel Recipe - Healthy Non Fried Recipe

 Add a teaspoon of oil into each of the cavities, place the shaped falafel into the cavities and pan fry them until it is crisp and browned on both sides.
-Add few more drops of oil when you flip over to fry them on the other side.
+Add a few more drops of oil when you flip over to fry them on the other side.

-You can alternatively, heat oil for deep frying and deep fry these falafels until browned evenly on all sides.
+If you are deep frying them; heat oil for deep frying and deep fry these falafels until browned evenly on all sides.